Construction, transport, logistics or maritime nearly every industry that deals with heavy goods requires industrial cranes.

 reduce downtime, and ultimately increase your profit margin.
 All this is feasible through IIoT.

-A very good radio system, will minimize the amount of packet retransmissions thereby reducing the overall battery consumption.
+A very good Radio Remote Control system, will minimize the amount of packet retransmissions thereby reducing the overall battery consumption.

 Bringing Industrial IoT to cranes not only mitigates the risks of accident and damage; it also has other significant benefits -